Home Battery Cost UK (2026): What You'll Pay

 Pricing for 5, 10, 15 and 20 kWh systems.

-These figures are installed costs (hardware plus labour) and include zero-rated VAT, which has applied to battery storage since April 2022.
+These figures are installed costs (hardware plus labour) and include zero-rated VAT, which has applied to standalone battery storage in Great Britain since 1 February 2024.

 • 5–8kWh usable: typically around £3,500–£5,500.
 This range covers AC-coupled retrofits and entry-level DC-coupled systems such as the GivEnergy All-in-One (8.2kWh usable, around £5,500 installed).